engr-lynx/simple-solutions/README.md

 ## Deployment Instructions

 1. Open the [CloudFormation template for a dev environment (dev-env.json.zip)](/dev-env.json.zip) in a new browser tab (ctrl + click OR command + click).
 1. Download and extract it.
+It will be used later.
 1. Sign-in to your [AWS console](https://console.aws.amazon.com/).
 1. Transfer to Tokyo region.
 1. Go to [CloudFormation](https://ap-northeast-1.console.aws.amazon.com/cloudformation/home?region=ap-northeast-1).